DGJanson/ui-components-bootstrap-jquery/readme.md

 - setSrc(url) - see img above
 - addClicklistener(callback) - pass a function that is added on click

-Note that you can create custom elements and adding them by calling ui\_container.addJqueryContent(jQueryObject)
+Note that you can create custom elements and adding them by calling ui\_column.addJqueryContent(jQueryObject)

 Also note that you can always get the underlying jquery object by calling getElement on the ui\_content class, or any ui\_ class for that matter